-American Civil War Life: Union Infantryman - Life On Campaign XVII
+American Civil War Life: Union Infantryman - Life on Campaign 17

 Unless the contending forces fully disengaged earlier, combat normally abated for the day when the darkness of night made it nearly impossible to move or accurately fire upon the enemy.
 However, it should be noted that there certainly were several night attacks, of varying intensities, made during the war.